-- This course will consider the design and programming of robots using existing technology (i.e. off-the-shelf materials). - This course will provide a broad overview of all components related to mobile robots with an emphasis is on robot autonomy.
+This course will consider the design and programming of robots using existing technology (i.e. off-the-shelf materials).

+This course will provide a broad overview of all components related to mobile robots with an emphasis is on autonomous robot navigation.